robbie01/slether/README.md

 ## Supported platforms

-This was written on and for NetBSD.
-I aim to make it compatible with Linux soon.
+This was written on and for NetBSD, and almost certainly only supports NetBSD.

 ## Licensing